NeptuneMagicSauce/CatPi/README.md

   it's because it's not reloaded and yet it is out of date loading needs "is final load" computed as "loaded day is in the past <-> less than today"
+- in logs, include duration of button press, on dispense events in order to see how it affects the dispensed weight